minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

 ## Possible extensions

-This assignment is perfect for those of you who are looking for high scores, because there are so many possible extensions.
+This assignment is perfect for those of you who are looking to learn a little extra Java, because there are so many possible extensions.
 Here are a few:

 * *Add messages.* A message can be implemented as a `GLabel` object that you add and remove at the appropriate time.
 You can announce that the game starts as